Shivabajelan/Predicting-AIDS-Progression-with-Data-Insights/README.md

 * Connect to PostgrSQL database with SQLAlchemy and query the data
 * Load data into a Pandas DataFrame to utilise our different algorithms

-### Data Preprocessing
+## Data Preprocessing

 Our dataset includes "treatment", "ZDV_only_treatment","off_treatment","hemophilia", "homosexual_activity", "drugs", "race",\
 "gender", "karnofsky_score","therapy_prior","ZDV_last_30days","ART_history","ART_history_stratified", "symptom".
-The detailed information about each feature and also a comprehensive report of the project is provided in the report file??????.
+The detailed information about each feature and also a comprehensive report of the project is provided in the Project4_Report file.
+ .
+Data exploration and data visualisation can be find in the Data_explore_and_vis.ipynb.

   The preprocessing steps include:

 * Identifying and handling null values
 * Identifying important variables for model training